sandersaares/DocumentAuthoring/docs/Content.md

 For syntax highlighting, specify the language with `<xmp highlight="xml">`.

-# Embedding diagrams
+# Embedding diagrams - PlantUML

-You are recommended to generate diagrams from text files, as they enable an easier editing and review experience than images.
 This document authoring workflow supports diagram generation from [PlantUML files](http://plantuml.com/).

 Diagram files have the `.wsd` extension.
 All diagrams must be placed in the `Diagrams/` directory (subdirectories are allowed).